sujaanr/apple-personal-computer/README.md

 ## Overview

-"History of Apple Computers" provides an in-depth look at the transformative journey of Apple Inc., highlighting key products and milestones that have defined the tech landscape.
+"History of Apple Computers" provides an in-depth look at the journey of Apple Inc., highlighting key products and milestones that have defined the tech landscape.

 ## Features